tksh164/filegen/README.md

 # FileGen

 ## Description
-Filegen is the file generation tool.
+FileGen is the file generation tool.

 ## Usage
 ````